 As a result of administrative withdrawal, suspension, or expulsion, the student will be removed from classes, receive failing grades for that school term (FX), lose his or her status as a student of TFC, and have TFC internet access revoked.
 The student will also lose the privilege of living in college-owned residences.
 Before an administrative withdrawal is put into effect, the student will be given opportunity to appeal the decision.
 Student suspension or expulsion, based on matters related to violations of the Code of Student Conduct, may be appealed by means of the process described in the TFC Student Handbook.
-Involuntary withdrawal based upon academic issues may be appealed to the Academic Discipline Appeals" in the academic information section of the college catalog.
+Involuntary withdrawal based upon academic issues may be appealed to the Academic Discipline Committee as described under the heading "Academic Discipline Appeals" in the academic information section of the college catalog.